How does the sync work?

 Settings up the WebDAV Sync can be a bit more tricky compared to the other sync options.
 If you are having problems with it, maybe these points can help:

-- Make sure that the user you are using for the WebDAV Sync has access permissions (read + write) to the root folder.
+- Make sure that the user you are using for the WebDAV Sync has access permissions (read + write) to the folder specified in the URL

 - When you enter the wrong WebDAV credentials and the app shows an error, you can reenter them by clicking on the Reset login credentials button and reselect WebDAV from the sync options.